 b) go to your Windows screensaver control panel and click the "settings" button, then choose "monitor settings" and choose to only display the screensaver on one of the monitors.

-c) in the same "multimonitor settings" panel as in b), to choose a 16-bit display mode for one of the monitors if your desktop is naturally 32-bit color (typical setup).
+d) If it doesn't perform well in OpenGL, then in the same "multimonitor settings" panel as in b), to choose a 16-bit display mode for one of the monitors if your desktop is naturally 32-bit color (typical setup).
 For some reason having a different color depth for each screen prevents the problem.